thehyve/transmart-core/README.md

     ./gradlew check

 To run the functional tests, you need to have a dedicated PostgreSQL database setup.
-After setting it up with transmart-data, besides running the `setupSchema` target, you will also need to run the `functionalTestPrepare` target.
+After setting it up with transmart-data, you will also need to run the `functionalTestPrepare` target.
 So:

     // only once
     make -j8 postgres // in transmart-data
-    ./gradlew setupSchema functionalTestPrepare
+    ./gradlew functionalTestPrepare

     // everytime one wants to run the tests
     ./gradlew functionalTest